jmzkChain/jmzk/docs/API-References.md

 ```

 ## POST /v1/chain/push_transaction
-After signed digest of a transaction, you can just push signed transaction!
+After signing the digest of a transaction, you can just push the signed transaction right away!

 Request:
 ```